My grandfather was one of the wisest people I knew. The only reader of non-fiction books in my family was him.

 4. Don’t Buy Fancy, Buy Cleanable

-If you’re ever given a choice to choose something, always choose the one that can be easily cleaned.
-He used this for almost everything.
-For buying his tools, the vehicles, furniture, cloths and so on.
+If given a choice to choose something, always choose the one that can be cleaned easily.
+He used this for almost everything – to buy his tools, vehicles, furniture, clothes, etc.

 This lesson has saved me countless hours on the cleaning days.
 And cleanable stuff gets cleaned more often, so it also helps with Rule #3.